Note: While attempting to run Bash scripts ( for example,

 -bash: ./install.sh: Permission deniedit means that the script file does not have the executable rights to run as an executable.
 To solve the problem, type the folllowing on the Bash terminal, This will give the

-If you have any questions about the topics discussed on this page, feel free to ask in the comment section below or reach out to the ParaMonte library authors.
+If you have any questions about the topics discussed on this page, feel free to ask in the comment section below, or raise an issue on the GitHub page of the library, or reach out to the ParaMonte library authors.